seanpm2001/Learn/README.md

 As of version 92 and later, 100+ emojis are included into this count.

+As of version ~100 and above, GitHub can't handle all the images at once for long periods of time.
+Upon scrolling through the page a second, third, etc. time, you will likely see images flash as they are reloaded back into memory.

 <details><summary><p><b>Minimum requirements (with intense lag)</b></p></summary>

+> **Note** These are guestimates.
+They are not exact.

 * **Bandwidth:** `728 Megabits/download (91 Megabyte download) ?/upload`
 * **Available RAM:** `1 gigabyte/tab (0.931 GiB)`